barryclark/jekyll-now/_posts/2021-02-15-rust-traits-and-variadic-functions.md

 For this article, I am not concerned with any error handling, including checking whether the slice has the correct number of elements to supply the function arguments.

 # A Naive Approach
 It seems natural to look for a trait based approach to solve this problem.
 However, Rust does not have variadic generic arguments like e.g. Modern C++.
-So it's clear from the get-go that there is going to be some manual labor required for specializing the traits on functions of different argument lengths.
-That used to be the same for C++ before variadic templates arrived in C++11 and onwards.
+So it's clear from the get-go that there is going to be some manual labor required for implementing the trait on callables of different argument lengths.
+That used to be similar for C++ before variadic templates arrived in C++11 and onwards.
 This is what I tried:

 ```rust
 trait VariadicFunction {